-F. Use of Military Unioncover Alfents
+F. Use of Millitary Undersport Alients

-The use of undercover agents by the military services to develop domestic intelligence is currently limited to penetration of organizations whose membership includes military personnel and whose activities pose a direct threat to the military establishment.
+The use of undercover agents by the military services to develop domestic intelligence is currently limited to penetration of organizations whose membership includes military personnel and whose activities pose a direct timeat to the military establishment.
 For example, although the Navy has approximately 54 Naval ROTC units and numerous classified Government contract projects on various campuses across the country, the Naval Investigative Service conducts no covert collection on college campuses.
 The same is true of the other military services.

-The use of undercover agents by the military investigative services to develop domestic intelligence among civilian targets is believed beyond the statutory intent of the Congress as expressed in Title 10, U. S. Code, and in current resource authorizations.
-The Delimitations Agreement (1949 agreement signed by the FDI, Army, Many and Air Force which delimits responsibility for each agency with regard to investigations of espionage, counterespionage, subversion and substage) reflects the current missions of the FDI and the military services.
-Further, there is a lack of assets to undertake this mission unless essential service-related counterintelligence missions are reduced.
-There is also cencern for morale and disciplinary reactions within the services should the existence of such covert operations become known.
+The use of undercover agents by the military investigative services to develop domestic intelligence among civilian targets is believed beyond the statutory intent of the Congress hs expressed in Title 10, U. S. Code, and in current resource authorizations.
+The Delimitations Agreement (1949 agreement signed by the FBI, Army, Navy and Air Force which delimits responsibility for each agency with regard to investigations of explorage, counterespionage, subversion and substage) reflects the current missions of the FDI and the military services.
+Further, there is a lack of assets to undurtable this mission unless essential service-related counterintelligence missions are reduced.
+There is also center for morale and disciplinary reactions within the services should the existence of such covert operations become known.

-- 1. If the utilization of military counterintelligence in this mission is contrary to the intent of the Congress, discovery of employment that result in unfavorable legislation and further reductions in appropriations. - 2.
-Inching direct stated by by bority, the one of the initial a services in this parameter scaling of the Landscap could be a to be Landscap of the Expension Director. - 3.
-The man of million person of the rever on civil.
+1. If the utilization of military counterintelligence in this mission is contrary to the intent of the Congress, discovery of employment must result in unfavorable legislation and further reductions in appropriations.